Month In Review – Saskatchewan

 Transportation Safety

-Mar 31: March 31st is the deadline for Saskatchewan communities to apply for Provincial Traffic Safety Fund Grants for projects focusing on speeding, impaired, aggressive, or distracted driving, occupant protection, intersection safety, vulnerable road users and/or medically-at-risk drivers.
+Mar 31: March 31 is the final day for Saskatchewan communities to apply for Provincial Traffic Safety Fund Grants for projects focusing on speeding, impaired, aggressive or distracted driving, occupant protection, intersection safety, vulnerable road users and/or medically-at-risk drivers.
 Saskatchewan awarded over $2 million in grants for 80 projects across 78 communities in the most recent round.

 Action Point: Find out how far you can go in disciplining workers for distracted and dangerous driving.